 Updating your exterior siding with a fresh coat will definitely protect it from the elements and make it look more aesthetically pleasing.
 However, there are a few things to consider before reaching for the paintbrush.

 For example, darker colors absorb heat more than lighter colors, making your home hotter in summer.
-In addition, bacteria and mold can be more visible on light-colored surfaces.
+Conversely, bacteria and mold can be more visible on light-colored surfaces than on darker shades.

 A few other most important things to look for when picking the hues for home siding are: